IN A MANNER OF MY OWN CHOOSING

 we live in a No Cold Calling zone.

-Couldn't he read the brand-new County Council signs?
+Couldn't he read the brand-new Council signs?

 The Reaper shrugged: second thoughts